danielhoherd/docker-playground/puppet-client/README.md

 # Overview

-The end goal is to get puppetserver 2.3 running in Docker.
+The end goal is to get a puppet 4 client connected to a puppet 2.3 puppetmaster.

 # Notes